 Construction Update

-Construction on the shear key embankment is underway and is expected to continue for a couple more weeks, depending on weather and other unforeseen factors.
-Expect traffic control, including lane closures and traffic signals during shear key construction.
+Construction to place the toe berm is underway and is expected to continue for several weeks, weather and other unforeseen factors permitting.
+Expect traffic control, including reduced speeds during construction.

 Beware of trucks entering and exiting the roadway.